WorldFamousElectronics/PulseSensorPlayground/README.md

 ```

 The existing dashboard in `docs/webserial-explainer/` remains available
-unchanged while the separate Signal Coach preview is validated by testers.
+unchanged while the separate, dated Beta Signal Coach is validated by testers.

 The normal customer URL never generates fallback data.
 An explicit
 `?bench=1` developer URL exposes a manually started, prominently labeled